bnagy/francis/README.md

 ## License

-MY CODE: BSD Style, See LICENSE file for details
+This directory ONLY: BSD Style, See LICENSE file for details

-NOTE: See extra details regarding the original source that led to `exploitaben` [here](exploitaben/LICENSE.md)
+NOTE: See extra license for regarding the original source that led to `exploitaben` [here](exploitaben/LICENSE.md).
+It's too hairy for me, so my exploitaben code is not licensed or copyrighted until that gets sorted out.

 (c) Ben Nagy, 2015